nicolelau/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/installing-liferay/using-liferay-dxp-docker-images/patching-dxp-in-docker.md

 ## Upgrading the Database for a Patch

-If a patch requires upgrading the database, you must upgrade it using the Database Upgrade Tool in a non-containerized environment, such as a [Liferay Tomcat Bundle installation](../installing-a-liferay-tomcat-bundle.md) or [Liferay on an Application Server](https://learn.liferay.com/dxp/7.x/en/installation-and-upgrades/installing-liferay/installing_liferay_on_an_application_server.html).
-Please see [Using the Database Upgrade Tool](../../upgrading-liferay/upgrade-basics/using-the-database-upgrade-tool.md) for more information.
+If a patch requires upgrading the database, you must upgrade it using the Database Upgrade Tool in a non-containerized environment.

+1. Install the [Liferay Tomcat Bundle installation](../installing-a-liferay-tomcat-bundle.md) of the Liferay version you're using.

+1. Apply the patch to the installation.
+Please see [Patching Liferay](../maintaining-a-liferay-dxp-installation/patching-liferay/patching-liferay.md) for more information.

+1. Upgrade the database using the Database Upgrade Tool.
+Please see [Using the Database Upgrade Tool](../../upgrading-liferay-dxp/upgrade-basics/using-the-database-upgrade-tool.md) for more information.

 After the database is upgraded, run your container that uses that database.